atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 9
 %
 ic .
-• To attempt to describe charles’s feelings oii his erttrance into this manrion of misery, is impostlble. — His mind was quite in a state of eonfufion;. his wife, his sister, his murdered adversary, by tiirns cr^groffed his thoughts, and equally contributed to the increase of his wretchednest.
+• To attempt to describe charles’s feelings oii his erttrance into this manrion of misery, is impostlble. --His mind was quite in a state of eonfufion;. his wife, his sister, his murdered adversary, by tiirns cr^groffed his thoughts, and equally contributed to the increase of his wretchednest.
 Sometimes he, terrified, saw yfixhfannfs eye, his unhappy father look at him with the feverest coun tt
 tenance: fometimesv a^ix.h/eanny*s f/iry he heard him correct his follies with the mildest accents, and’point out the fatal efifedfs of giving way to his pashon's, wic}i ill the lenity of a parent, tt